Henan University of Animal Husbandry and Economy

 Henan University of Animal Husbandry and Economy (河南牧业经济学院) is an undergraduate college in Zhengzhou, Henan, which was established in 2013 from the merger of Zhengzhou College of Animal Husbandry Engineering and Henan Business College.
 It occupies an area of 141 hectares and has more than 30,000 full-time in-person students.
 It has 1492 full-time instructors, including 1040 with postgraduate training.

 The college includes more than 20 departments, including animal science and technology, veterinary medicine, food engineering, business administration, and accounting.
 Available specializations include agronomy, engineering, management, economics, science, literature, law, and art.

+According to the school's official website in April 2023, the school covers a total area of 1.913 million square meters, and there are three campuses and three science and education bases in Longzi Lake, Yingcai, Beilin, and a total construction area of 955,800 square meters.The total construction area is 955,800 square meters.The total value of teaching and research equipment is 257 million yuan, and the collection of paper books is 2.817 million; there are 21 secondary teaching units and 50 undergraduate majors; there are 1,880 faculty and staff.